10 min read

 I’ll be honest here: The first dozen papers of a new subject will be a grind.
 But it gets easier, I promise!
 When you find yourself blasting through the “template” introduction and recognizing citations you’ve already read, you know you’re close to being an expert.
 At this point, if you’re struggling to understand a new paper in the field, it’s likely the authors’ fault, not yours.

 Later on I’ll reference our journal article notes template, which I used to synthesize notes for my literature review.
-Go ahead now and open it in Google Drive where you can download and edit it for free - no email collection or strings attached.
-See the image below for the format:
+Go ahead now and open it in Google Drive where you can download and edit it for free.
+We just ask that you drop your email so that we can stay in touch on new helpful resources and awesome new tools for scientists.

 Below are my tips for how to read scientific papers most effectively.
 I used this methodology to write a critical literature review in a brand new field in about 4 months, citing over 150 papers.
 My first-author paper now has nearly 1000 citations in only six years since publication, making it my advisor’s most highly-cited paper in his 30-year career!
 You can do this.
 Just keep reading: